 Mental Health Professionalsseeking to build better therapeutic rapport with their clients.

-Medical Professionals interested in strategies for improving their bedside manner and potential avoid communication barriers that can limit treatment effectiveness due to misunderstandings or non-compliance.
+Medical Professionals interested in strategies for improving their bedside manner and potentially avoid communication barriers that can limit treatment effectiveness due to misunderstandings or non-compliance.

 Educators and Administratorsdesiring not only to educate students, but also make them feel respected and understood in consideration of their cultural differences and uniqueness rather than in spite of them.